kachiredk/assessment-wns/README.md

 specify your location if required

 PS: any changes to properties file can be done directly in target folder and re run the jar file but if you build the application all change will be reverted.

+Test Cases:

+All code coverage report will be generated in <project location>\target\site\jacoco-it